V418H4V/reading-list/README.md

 * Meaning and Argument by Ernest Lepore
 * Introduction to Logic by Irving M. Copi
 * A Concise Introduction to Logic by Patrick Hurley
+* An Introduction to Formal Logic by Peter Smith